-At the Melbourne Buddhist Centre we teach meditation and Buddhism in a way that is relevant to contemporary life.
-The MBC runs a full program of drop-in meditation classes, Buddhism and meditation courses, study groups and retreats that take place at the Centre in Brunswick and we host regular retreats in the country.
+At the Melbourne Buddhist Centre we teach meditation and Buddhism in a way that is relevant to our contemporary life.
+The MBC runs a full program of drop-in meditation classes, Buddhism and meditation courses, study groups and day retreats that take place at the Centre in Brunswick as well as regular multi-day retreats in the country.

 The Melbourne Buddhist Centre is run by the Triratna Buddhist Community formerly known as the Friends of the Western Buddhist Order (FWBO), an international network dedicated to communicating Buddhist truths appropriate to the modern world.